-Both neighborhoods boast high shares of Millennials and highly-educated population
+Both neighborhoods selected for the Amazon move boast high shares of Millennials and highly-educated population

 What type of employees is Amazon expected to find here?
 As of 2016, more than half of Crystal City’s population is made up of Millennials, 52% to be precise, up 22% from 2011.
 LIC, on the other hand, has a lower Millennial population of 43%, but the area abounds with Millennial hot-spots.

 The median household income in Crystal City is almost double than in Long Island City: $107,478 vs. $54,109.
 Also, the percentage of people holding a Bachelor’s degree or higher in Crystal City is a whopping 85%, while in LIC it’s about half that, 45%.
-This data gives a good indication that knowledge workers – the kind of employees that Amazon envisages it will most need – would be found in both LIC and Crystal City.
+This data gives a good indication that knowledge workers – the kind of employees needed after the Amazon move – would be found in both LIC and Crystal City.

 The report is exclusively based on apartment data related to large-scale buildings containing 50 or more units.
 Rent data was provided by Yardi Matrix, a business development and asset management tool for brokers, sponsors, banks and equity sources underwriting investments in the multifamily, office, industrial and self-storage sectors.